Mathgo12/Chinook-Growth-Project/simulate_nonlinear_data/README.md

 important to characterize.

 The goal of a simulation testing is precisely to characterize uncertainty.
-Our goal is to understand how well we the relationships between different processes can be understood, and how this is effected by
+Our goal is to understand how well we the relationships between different processes can be understood, and how this is effected by our assumptions about the characteristics of the true underlying relationships and the quantities of data that are available.

+Simulation testing is a very useful method for answering these questions because we can simulate data sets where the true relationships are known.
+We can then use tools to try to reconstruct these relationships using the data that we simulated and compare the estimated relationships found by analyzing the data to the true relationships.
+Repeating this process many times on many data sets will allow us to see how well and how consistently the true relationships used to generate the data can be reconstructed.

+Two factors infludence how